-The Trust believes that the income potential associated with the large acquisitions made in 2022 and 2023 has not been fully realized within the Net Income, FFO and NFFO figures.
+The acquisitions from 2022 & 2023 have not been fully realized within the Net Income, FFO and NFFO figures.
 This is due to the time it takes to acquire, lease-up and stabilize newly acquired properties.
 These newer properties initially generate lower FFO due to the up front costs associated with lease up, rent concessions, hiring of site staff and overall stabilization of the buildings.
 However, in the long term these newer and more modern properties generate higher rents, attract stronger residents, require much less ongoing maintenance and capital spending, and serve to further strengthen and diversify our overall portfolio.